CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/lcm.md

 ### Sample Usage

 ```
-cumulus@switch:~$ netq lcm add default-version cl-images 4.2.0
+cumulus@switch:~$ netq lcm add default-version cl-images 5.3.0

-cumulus@switch:~$ netq lcm add default-version netq-images 4.0.0
+cumulus@switch:~$ netq lcm add default-version netq-images 4.4.0
 ```

 ### Related Commands

-- netq lcm show default-version
+- ```netq lcm show default-version```

 - - -

 ## netq lcm add netq-image

 Adds a NetQ image (.deb package) to the lifecycle management repository.
 Images must match the version, architecture, and operating system for the switches you want to upgrade.
 For each version of NetQ, you must add the `netq-agent` and `netq-apps` packages.

-Obtain the images from the {{<exlink url="https://cumulusnetworks.com/downloads/#product=NetQ" text="Cumulus Downloads">}} page or {{<exlink url="http://support.mellanox.com/s/" text="My Mellanox support">}} page.
+For more information, see {{<link title="NetQ and Network OS Images">}}.

 ### Syntax